Assessing the Impact of Unequal Noises and Foreground Modeling on SGWB Reconstruction with LISA: LISA data modeling and analysis in SGWBinner

 When the number of parameters is large, the sampling can be computationally very expensive.
 This is the case for our study where we loosen the assumptions made on the noise and foregrounds.
 Namely, we fit 12 parameters for the noise instead of 2 as reported in Sec.~\ref{sec:uneq_noise} and 6 additional parameters for the foregrounds as in Sec.~\ref{sec:extend_fg}, respectively.
-In order to obtain better predictions within a reasonable computation time, we worked on the acceleration of the sampling process in the \texttt{SGWBinner} code.
-As described in App.~\ref{sec:accelerate}, the sampling is now accelerated up to 10 times both for template-free and template-based reconstruction, highly benefiting the analyses that we describe below.
+In order to obtain better predictions within a reasonable computation time, we worked on the acceleration of the sampling process in the \texttt{SGWBinner} code, by interfacing the \texttt{JAX} framework.
+Here we briefly describe how the \texttt{JAX} framework and the JIT compilation can accelerate a Python code and how to accommodate it into the \texttt{SGWBinner} code.